1.19 Moot Court

 Hinton Moot Court Competition

-The Hinton Moot Court Competition, named for Judge Edward W. Hinton (Professor of Law, 1913-36), is open to all second- and third-year students (except those 3Ls who made it to the semifinals during their 2L year).
+The Hinton Moot Court Competition, named for Judge Edward W. Hinton (Professor of Law, 1913-36), is open to all second- and third-year students (except those third-year students who made it to the semi-finals during the previous year).
 The competition provides students the opportunity to develop skills in writing and appellate advocacy.
 Moot Court participants advance through three rounds.
-The Moot Court Competition is conducted by the Hinton Moot Court Board, which is made up of semi-finalists and finalists from the previous year, under the supervision of the Office of the Dean of Students and the Faculty Moot Court Committee
+The Moot Court Competition is conducted by the Hinton Moot Court Board, which is typically made up of semi-finalists and finalists from the previous year, under the supervision of the Office of the Dean of Students and the Faculty Moot Court Committee

 The Fall Round